-To ensure that appropriate staffing is allocated to address the needs of students with disabilities, HCPS has leveraged funding from a variety of sources, including ARP and ESSR 2 and 3 grant funds, to hire additional special educators, related services providers, and teacher specialists (33.8 FTE's) targeted at supporting the delivery of special education and related services birth through 21.
-These increases in staffing were utilized to support the expansion of regional STRIVE and Classroom Support (CSP) programs.
-A Check and Connect Mentor was hired as a preventive strategy to reduce dropout rates and a Birth to Five Teacher Specialist was added to support a seamless transition from Part C to Part B services.
-One barrier to sustaining these positions is the need to transfer the funding source for these positions to the operating budget.
-The Superintendent's Proposed Budget includes a request to support each of these positions in the 23-24 HCPS Operating Budget.

-In the coming years, it will be essential that the HCPS Department of Special Education implements a strategic plan aimed at the effective use of talent, time, and resources to improve outcomes for students with disabilities.
-HCPS will:
+Current funding is not sufficient to provide the staff necessary to effectively meet the needs of students with disabilities within HCPS.
+Funding from a variety of sources, including MA billing, ARP and ESSR 2 and 3 grant funds, have been utilized to hire additional special educators, related services providers, and teacher specialists targeted at supporting the delivery of special education and related services birth through 21.
+In the coming years, it will be essential that the HCPS Department of Special Education implements a strategic plan aimed at the effective use of talent, time, and resources to improve outcomes for students with disabilities by:

-Reduce/redefine case management responsibilities to increase the quality of direct service to students with disabilities: Feedback from special education stakeholders overwhelmingly supports the need for a reallocation of case management responsibilities to allow for an increase in direct support and service to students with disabilities.
+Reducing/redefining case management responsibilities to increase the quality of direct service to students with disabilities: Feedback from special education stakeholders overwhelmingly supports the need for a reallocation of case management responsibilities to allow for an increase in direct support and service to students with disabilities.
 HCPS will explore options to reduce/redefine case management responsibilities by: